Israeli airstrikes on Yemen kill at least 35, Houthi officials say

 “There is no safe zone in the Gaza Strip,” Fawzi Muftah said as people walked alongside a line of vehicles loaded with mattresses, carpets and other belongings. ”Danger is everywhere."

-Amal Sobh, displaced with 30 relatives — including 13 orphans — said a three-wheel vehicle carrying their belongings broke down and they have no fuel, leaving them stranded Wednesday.
+Amal Sobh, displaced with 30 relatives — including 13 orphans — said a three-wheel vehicle carrying their belongings broke down and they have no fuel, leaving them stranded.

 “We don’t have good blankets or good beddings, and winter is coming, what do we do for our children?
 We don’t even have a proper tent to shelter us,” said Sobh, whose husband was arrested during the war.